Skip to main content

 3. Positive Reinforcement.
 Students may not instinctively choose to work together—they're often shy or hesitant to share ideas.
 As educators, therefore, it's incumbent upon us to encourage students to take the risk of collaborating, to explain why collaboration might be useful, and to help students reflect after the fact on the benefits that collaboration has provided.
 We can't force student mindsets to shift, but we can certainly spur them along.

-For more on collaboration in Modern Classrooms, please watch our recent webinar:
+For more on collaboration in Modern Classrooms, learn more below:

 Did this answer your question?